BurningOKR/BurningOKR/docs/postgres_install.md

    ![Two Databases and a new Login Role](./images/pgAdmin_done.PNG)

    Your Database is now ready for usage.
 You can now close pgAdmin4.
+   You can now go back to the Installation Tutorial.

 ## Linux (Ubuntu)
 1. Install PostgreSQL: